 Children and adults with autism wander from all types of settings, such as educational, therapeutic, residential, camp programs, outdoor, public places, and home settings, including relatives and babysitters’ homes.

 Wandering and elopement tend to increase in warmer months, especially in mid-section areas of the US where home layouts and routines are adapted to accommodate changing weather.
 Persons with autism are also more likely to play outside or attend summer or day camps during this time.

 Do you have a loved one with a documented history of wandering?
 This program and it’s services are provided to you 100% free of charge.
 Complete the request form TODAY!

 Did you want to purchase our program and its services for a one time fee with a lifetime of peace of mind?
 Complete the request form TODAY!

 Western Pennsylvania Search and Rescue Development Center (WPSARDC) is a 501(c)(3) non-profit that for 20 years has specialized in going the extra mile for the at-risk population.
-We are trained and certified to search for the special needs population when they go missing and we are a medical assistance provider under programs administered by the PA Department of Human Services.
+We are trained and certified to search for the special needs population when they go missing.

 Sometimes Grandmama Doesn't Know Me!